PeppeL-G/course-material/src/courses/web-development-fundamentals/project-grading-guidelines.md

 />

 ## Graphical User Interface
-The logical placement and usage of components (menus, sub-menus, pagination, forms, buttons, etc.), the support for different screen sizes (small smartphones, medium tablets, large desktop screens, etc.), the support for different input methods (touch screen, mouse, keyboard, etc.), etc.
+The logical placement and usage of components (menus, sub-menus, pagination, forms, buttons, etc.), the support for different screen sizes (small smartphones, medium tablets, large desktop screens, etc.), the support for different input methods (touch screen, mouse, keyboard, etc.), etc. Simply put, users should understand how to use the website.

 <GradingGuideline
 	gradeU="The website contains components users don't understand how to use/can't use."